natgo/wt-wiki-scraper/wikitext-transpiled/ground/Wiesel%201A2.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The primary use of the Wiesel 1A2 should be as an ambush tank destroyer.
-Utilizing the ATGM's impressive depression angle of -20* to conceal the Wiesel on the tops of hills and in ditches allow the player to be all but invisible to enemy armour.
-In terrains that lack such features such as cities, the Wiesel is able to best fulfill its role by hiding in corners and dead ends angles so that an enemy approaching the Wiesel will not be able to react in time.
+Utilizing the ATGM's impressive depression angle of -20° to conceal the Wiesel on the tops of hills and in ditches allow the player to be all but invisible to enemy armour.
+In environments that lack such features such as cities, the Wiesel is able to best fulfill its role by hiding in corners and dead ends angles so that an enemy approaching the Wiesel will not be able to react in time.
 Due to the long reload of the ATGM paired with the paper-thin armour, it is not recommended to brawl with this tankette.
 However, if the Wiesel has the element of surprise, the punchy TOW-2A can deliver a killing blow in a single hit.
 Another aspect to note is the insanely good power-to-weight ratio, allowing Wiesel to climb steep inclines and to access locations not often accessible to most tanks.
 Use this mobility to place the Wiesel in a spot where enemy tanks will not be expecting it.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->